LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/blocks/laser_connector_advanced.md

 ## Adv.
 Connector

-Two Advanced Connectors linked to each other
+*Two Advanced Connectors linked to each other*

-TODO: Unsupported flag 'border'
 ![](laser_connector_advanced1.png)

 If an Advanced Connector already has a partner, and you attempt to pair it with a new partner, the original connection will be broken to form the new connection.

-When looking at the block with the [Laser Wrench](./laser_wrench.md) in your hand, you'll see the coordindates of the partner block.
+When looking at the block with the [Laser Wrench](../tools/laser_wrench.md) in your hand, you'll see the coordindates of the partner block.

 ## Partner Coordindates

-Showing the coordinates of the partner connector
+*Showing the coordinates of the partner connector*

-TODO: Unsupported flag 'border'
 ![](laser_connector_advanced2.png)

 Advanced Laser Connectors do NOT chunk load for you.
 You are responsible for handling all chunk loading on your own!
 Nodes in unloaded chunks will not operate.

 ## Adv.
 Laser Connector
 <Recipe id="laserio:laser_connector_advanced" />